 This creates the image of Alma Cogan paddling frantically behind her dreamboat.
 Or has she got several on the go?
 Anyway, by the time you’ve pondered all this, this harmless bit of fluff is over.
 And that was fine with pop fans of the day.
 Cogan won the New Musical Express‘s Outstanding British Female Singer award four times between 1956 and 1960.
 Her star waned as the new decade dawned, but she branched out and remained popular due to her starring role as Nancy in the musical Oliver!, plus regular appearances on television and radio.

 Her dwindling chart action didn’t prevent Cogan from throwing hip showbiz parties at her widowed mother’s flat in Kensington.
 Regularly seen attending were the likes of Princess Margaret, Cary Grant, Audrey Hepburn, Bruce Forsyth and Roger Moore.
-She also become closely lined to the Beatles.
-Despite the teenage John bullying her at college, according to Lennon’s ex-wife Cynthia, they had a romance after meeting on Ready Steady Go! in 1964, but it was kept out of the public eye.
+She also become closely linked to the Beatles.
+The teenage John Lennon would playfully tease her, and according to Lennon’s ex-wife Cynthia, they had a romance after meeting on Ready Steady Go! in 1964, but it was kept out of the public eye.
 Allegedly, Paul McCartney first played the melody of Yesterday on her piano.
 So it seems a shame the Fab Four couldn’t work their magic and help Cogan’s music career.

 In 1966, she collapsed several times while on tour, citing stomach problems. tragically, Alma Cogan died of ovarian cancer on 24 October.
 She was only 34.